Austin Barnes Player Props: Dodgers vs. Rockies

 Austin Barnes At The Plate

-- Barnes will look to extend his four-game hitting streak.
-He's batting .267 over the course of his last outings.

-- In 16 of 40 games this season, Barnes got a hit, but only one each time.

-- He has not hit a long ball in his 40 games this year.
+- He has not gone deep in his 41 games this year.

-- In seven games this season, Barnes has picked up an RBI, with more than one RBI once.

-- He has scored at least one run four times this season (10.0%), including one multi-run game.
+- Barnes has driven in a run in seven games this season (17.1%), including one multiple-RBI game.

+- In four of 41 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.